A Brief Overview — ElectionBuddy Election Setup

 - Voters will be notified automatically as soon as the election starts, and results will be automatically tallied.

-- Please see our pricing guidelines to find out if your election will require this final step.
+- Visit our pricing page to find out if your election will require this final step.